-Norah has also had two brief appearances in moves and she has appeared on tracks more band than I could possibly list in this hub.
+Norah has also had two brief appearances in movies, and she has appeared on tracks with more band than I could possibly list in this hub.
 She adores meeting and working with all kinds of singers.

 She made her acting debut in 2007, in “My Blueberry Nights” staring Jude Law, David Strathaim, Rachael Weisz and Natalie Portman., which was the opening for the Cannes Film Festival and in competition with 22 films.
 She has also toured the world and the US over the years.

 This is Norah’s description of herself, “I'm not melancholy; I'm a happy-go-lucky person, kind of silly.
 I like funny things.
 I have a lot of energy.
 I tend to like music that's mellow, though.”
 She jumped into her career and doesn’t worry about playing it safe.
 She has changed the type of music for her various albums, but her underlying style always shines through.

 However, she is very private concernibg her persinal life.
 Her husband, musician Cris Pratt, had their first child, a son, in 2014.
 She has never revealed his name, and has since had a second child.